siyuan-note/user-guide-en_US/General Operations/Import and Export_20200924100808-j9sddk9.sy.md

 Copy (Ctrl C) in the editor is ((20200924100600-knx7ub0 "formatted Markdown text")).
 If you need to export standard Markdown files, you can right-click on the file tree document and select "Export".
 If you need to export automatically during editing, please check "Auto Export" in `Settings - Export`.

-Later we will provide batch export functions, such as packaging Markdown and its associated resource files through the TextBundle specification, which can provide better Markdown migration.
+The right-click export on the file tree also supports packaging Markdown and its associated resource files through [TextBundle](http://textbundle.org), which can provide better Markdown migration.